sharpecs/maali/README.md

 ## About

 The architecture used here is based on the standard Flutter skeleton template which applies some best practices in structuring a new project.
-State management is included with a simple class (Provider) from the Flutter SDK that provides change notifications to listeners.
+State management is included with a simple class (Provider) from the Flutter SDK which provides change notifications to its listeners.
 This approach uses a model-view-controller configuration with services.

 <figure>
     <center>